woohoolabs/yang/README.md

 ```

 If you do not want to use the built-in Request Builder, you can freely setup any PSR-7 `RequestInterface` instances
-in order to proceed with the next steps like this:
+in order to proceed with the next steps:

 ```php
 $request = new Request("", "");